aaronpmishkin/website/index.md

 # About
 @@

-I am a master’s student in the Department of Computer Science at the University of British Columbia, where I am advised by [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/).
+I am a first-year PhD student in the Department of Computer Science at Stanford University.
+I previously completed my master's in computer science at the University of British Columbia, where I was advised by [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/).
 My research interests are in optimization for machine learning.

 @@short
 # Recent Activities